Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 • Cava de Guarda is the standard entry tier.

-• Reserva, Gran Reserva, and Paraje Calificado sit within Cava de Guarda Superior and usually indicate more lees ageing and more complexity.
+• Reserva, Gran Reserva, and Paraje Calificado sit within Cava de Guarda Superior and indicate more lees ageing and more complexity.

 • If you want an easy first bottle, start with a well-made Reserva or a straightforward Brut Nature from a good producer.